emmanouil/SWAPUGC/README.md

 To run a local demo:
 1. [Download](https://github.com/emmanouil/SWAPUGC/archive/master.zip) and extract, or Clone (`git clone https://github.com/emmanouil/SWAPUGC.git`) the repository
+2. Add the appropriate video and spatial files in `samples\video` and `samples\spatial` folders respectively.
+An example dataset provided by the ICoSOLE project can be found [here](https://tinyurl.com/SWAPUGC-videos).
+Instructions on how to generate compatible files at the section [Generate Compatible Files](##Generate-Compatible-Files)
-2. Start an http server on the top dir of your local repository copy (e.g. download, copy and run [Mongoose](https://cesanta.com/binary.html), or `python -m http.server 8080` in the `SWAPUGC` folder)
+3. Start an http server on the top dir of your local repository copy (e.g. download, copy and run [Mongoose](https://cesanta.com/binary.html), or `python -m http.server 8080` in the `SWAPUGC` folder)
-3. Open your browser, and navigate to the location of `index.html` (e.g. http://localhost:8080/index.html - for port = 8080)
+4. Open your browser, and navigate to the location of `index.html` (e.g. http://localhost:8080/index.html - for port = 8080)

 To run a remote demo, repeat the same process at your server, by replacing `localhost` with your server IP.